 Quicklime is calcium oxide which is in dehydrated stage and an effective scavenger.
-When a comparison is made with other scavenger’s as silica, oxazolidines, it is cheap.
-These are usually found in water sensitive paint formulations.
+When a comparison made with other scavenger’s as silica, oxazolidines, it is cheap.
+These usually found in water-sensitive paint formulations.

-10. What is angle of repose importance in the chemical industry?
+10. What is the angle of repose importance in the chemical industry?

 11. What are the three classes of organic solvent?

 Organic solvents are usually classified as hydrocarbon, oxygenated, and halogenated solvents.
 They also take into account ketones, alcohol, esters, glucometers, and glycol ether esters.
-When hydrocarbon solvents are considered they include aromatics and aliphatics.
-Ones which are chlorinated usually fall under halogenated solvents.
+When hydrocarbon solvents considered they include aromatics and aliphatics.
+Chlorinated ones usually fall under halogenated solvents.

 12. What do you understand by wet bulb globe temperature?

-Measuring the sultriness of the environment is achieved with the help of wet bulb globe temperature.
-The calculation of sultriness is made on the basis of air speed, humidity affects, the heating factor of sun’s radiant, temperature and air speed.
-It is a known fact that it could be fatal with sultriness and hence must concentrate about it.
+Measuring the sultriness of the environment achieved with the help of wet bulb globe temperature.
+The calculation of sultriness made based on airspeed, humidity effects, the heating factor of the sun’s radiant, temperature and airspeed.
+Its known fact that it could be fatal with sultriness and hence must concentrate on it.

-It was in 1950’s that the wet bulb globe temperature was developed and now agreed as an international standard.
-Their temperature readings are taken into considerations which include ordinary dry bulb temperature, wet bulb temperature, and black bulb globe temperature.
+It was in the 1950s that the wet bulb globe temperature developed and now agreed as an international standard.
+Their temperature readings take into considerations which include ordinary dry bulb temperature, wet bulb temperature, and black bulb globe temperature.

 13. What is Gibbs free energy?

-It is mentioned as the maximum amount of mechanical work or available energy which is done by the system under stable temperature and pressure.
+It mentions as the maximum amount of mechanical work or available energy which done by the system under stable temperature and pressure.

 14. What happens when the paint dries?

-In the manufacturing process of paints, solvents are being added to them so that paint thinner is made.
-This solvent is used in order to apply to different surfaces.
-After the application of the paint, the solvents are evaporated and the pigments and resins make the paint form a solid and thin coating on the surface.
+In the manufacturing process of paints, solvents added to them so that paint thinner prepared.
+This solvent used to apply to different surfaces.
+After the application of the paint, the solvents evaporated and the pigments and resins make the paint form a solid and thin coating on the surface.

 15. Can you mention something about additives?

-Additives are mentioned as something that is mixed with any process.
-This is also mentioned as the primary staple.
-They are identified in very small quantities and are not associated by any means to the terminal output.
-They are mainly used as an enhancer in order to avoid some unwanted reaction.
-Simple examples can be an addition of reactors, evaporators and more.
+Additives mention as something that mixed with any process.
+This mentioned as the primary staple.
+They identified in very small quantities and not associated with any means to the terminal output.
+They mainly used as an enhancer to avoid some unwanted reactions.
+Simple examples can the addition of reactors, evaporators and more.

-To avoid foaming, styrene systems are added with inhibitors to avoid polymerization.
-A famed additive is the detergent mixed with gasoline and motor oils so that the engine is kept clean.
+To avoid foaming, styrene systems added with inhibitors to avoid polymerization.
+A fame additive the detergent mixed with gasoline and motor oils so that the engine keeps clean.

-16. How is particle size distribution determined for given bulk solid?
+16. How particle size distribution determined for a given bulk solid?

-With all these setups, the topmost cylinder is where solid is placed.
-Now without disturbing the setup is exposed to vertical and horizontal movements.
-The process here is that the solid is made to pass through varied mesh sizes where particles are separated according to their sizes.
-In order to determine the size of the particle and distribution, advanced methodologies such as laser diffraction, video imaging can be utilized.
+With all these setups, the topmost cylinder is where a solid place.
+Now without disturbing the setup exposed to vertical and horizontal movements.
+The process here is that the solid made to pass through varied mesh sizes where particles separate according to their sizes.
+To determine the size of the particle and distribution, advanced methodologies such as laser diffraction, video imaging can utilize.

 17. What is an isochoric process?

-An isochoric process is defined as a thermodynamic process at a constant value.
-This is also mentioned as an isovolumetric process.
+An isochoric process defined as a thermodynamic process at a constant value.
+This mentioned as an isovolumetric process.

-18. Explain the functioning of three-way catalytic converter?
+18. Explain the functioning of the three-way catalytic converter?